vmware/terraform-provider-nsxt/website/docs/r/lb_pool.html.markdown

 * `member_group` - (Optional) Dynamic pool members for the loadbalancing pool.
 When member group is defined, members setting should not be specified.
 The member_group has the following arguments:
   * `grouping_object` - (Required) Grouping object of type NSGroup which will be used as dynamic pool members.
 The IP list of the grouping object would be used as pool member IP setting.
   * `ip_version_filter` - (Optional) Ip version filter is used to filter IPv4 or IPv6 addresses from the grouping object.
 If the filter is not specified, both IPv4 and IPv6 addresses would be used as server IPs.
 Supported filtering is "IPV4" and "IPV6" ("IPV4" is the default one)
-  * `max_ip_list_size` - (Optional) The size is used to define the maximum number of grouping object IP address list.
-These IP addresses would be used as pool members.
-If the grouping object includes more than certain number of IP addresses, the redundant parts would be ignored and those IP addresses would not be treated as pool members.
+  * `limit_ip_list_size` - (Optional) Limits the max number of pool members.
+If false, allows the dynamic pool to grow up to the load balancer max pool member capacity.
+  * `max_ip_list_size` - (Optional) Should only be specified if limit_ip_list_size is set to true.
+Limits the max number of pool members to the specified value.
   * `port` - (Optional) If port is specified, all connections will be sent to this port.
 If unset, the same port the client connected to will be used, it could be overridden by default_pool_member_ports setting in virtual server.
 The port should not specified for multiple ports case.
 * `min_active_members` - (Optional) The minimum number of members for the pool to be considered active.
 This value is 1 by default.
 * `passive_monitor_id` - (Optional) Passive health monitor Id.
 If one is not set, the passive healthchecks will be disabled.